For Partners & Providers

 ** Please wait to have your team members register for The Walk until after you are verified and invited to form a team.
 Once your team is formed, they can "Join a Team" and search for your team name when they register.

-• Funds raised by teams participating in The Commonwealth in 2023 will be granted and released to their organization by September 30, 2023.
-Questions?
-Please contact Kellie Vehlies at kellie_vehlies@projectbread.org
+• Funds raised by teams participating in The Commonwealth in 2025 will be released to their organization by September 30, 2025.

-• Sponsors must operate one or more open sites to be eligible.
-Sponsors that operate closed sites only are not eligible for the grant program.
+• Sponsors must commit to operating one or more open sites to be eligible.
+Sponsors that operate solely closed sites are not eligible for the grant program.

 • While individual sites are not eligible to apply, we strongly encourage sponsors to work with current and potential sites to develop grant proposals that best meet the needs of their communities.